How requests for information are handled at the station

 - Live Departure Boards: showing upcoming departures (and arrivals) for any station on the GB rail network.
 These include the platform number (when it’s confirmed) together with the latest status of the train, including details of delays or cancellations and the reasons for these.
 Our live departure boards will also show the number of coaches on the train (where available) together with the usual seat availability (for most Southeastern services).

-- Southeastern app: Providing personalised real-time information and journey planning for the GB rail network together with the ability to purchase tickets and pre-load our smartcard, The Key.
+- Southeastern app: Providing personalised real-time information and journey planning for the GB rail network together with the ability to purchase tickets and pre-load our Smartcard, the Key.
 You'll also find SeatFinder information to see how busy your train will be and toilet availability data for your train.
 Push notifications also being available, when there's disruption to services, a change to station facilities or where the train is running with fewer carriages then normal.
+A Step Free Journey Planner also allows customers to plan their journey by using only step-free stations and interchanges.
 Our Southeastern app is available for download from Google Play or the App Store.

 - Live Disruption Map: showing the real-time status of our network and highlighting any location(s) where there is disruption.
 The live disruption map now incorporates a 'calendar' view, so that customers can see a visual indication of routes affected by engineering work up to 12 weeks in advance.